 Turning Torso was completed in 2005, is 190 metres high, consists of nine cubes with a total of 54 stories and has a 90° twist from base to top.
 The top two floors comprise exclusive meeting rooms.
 Building started on 14 February 2001, and was finished on 1 November 2005.

 Groups between 10 and 75 people can arrange field trips to floors 53 and 54 any time during the year.
 You can walk around the Western Harbour to look at the Torso from below as well as at other modern architecture in the area.

 St Peter's Church

-Marvel at the simplicity of St Peter's Church, a large house of worship built in the early 14th century and in the Gothic design.
-The grand red-brick exterior is complete with a 105 m high tower and surrounded by stone carvings.
+Marvel at the simplicity of St Peter's Church which was built in the early 14th century and in the Gothic design.
+The imposing grand red-brick exterior is complete with a 105 m high tower and surrounded by stone carvings.
 In contrast, the interior features simple white walls that enhance the ornate fixtures and altar.
 The medieval frescoes on the church were destroyed during the religious wars in the 16th century.
 See the impressive wodden altarpiece from 1611 and restored medieval wall paintings in the Merchant's Chapel.
 As the oldest building in Malmö, the church provides a haven for quiet retreat.